-Downtown Minneapolis parking business at a standstill because of coronavirus
+COVID-19 crimps downtown Minneapolis parking business

 “That will jump if we go into another month,” he said.

 Like most things, the parking business has come to a standstill.
 Schnettler said weekday usage has dropped 70 to 90% compared to the weeks before the coronavirus hit.
-With no downtown events or sporting activities happening, Schnettler said he’s layed off some evening staff members.
+With no downtown events or sporting activities happening, Schnettler said he’s laid off some evening staff members.

 For those still parking downtown, Schnettler said surface lots have been more popular than ramps.
-Lots, he said, don’t require interaction with an attendant, allowing drivers to keep 6 feet from anybody.
+Lots, he said, don’t require interaction with an attendant, allowing drivers to keep six feet from anybody.

 “Cars are even practicing social distancing,” he said.
 “They are parking in every other space.”